jredondo/spring-integration-producer-consumer/README.md

 #### Docker Swarm:

-Some rudimentary scripts and Dockerfiles for deploying with Docker Swarm are provided in the following directories:
+Some rudimentary scripts and Dockerfiles for deploying with Docker Swarm and Docker Machine are provided in the following directories:

 ```
 $ ls -l docker/